Jaemooo/ixd-256-class/assignment1/README.md

 ```
 # State Diagram

 When the program is turned on, it enters a preparation mode (RGB Blue).
-When the user clicks and holds the camera handle for 1 second (RGB Green), the light will turn on (RGB Red).
-After 2 seconds, the light will turn off, and the program will close.
+When the user clicks and holds the camera handle for 2 seconds (RGB Green), the light will turn on (RGB Red).
+After 1 second, the light will turn off, and the program will close.

 ![state diagram](Diagram_1st_Assignment.jpg)